 And friends, it's ah-mazing when it comes to making soups!

-Having an Instant Pot as a tool in my kitchen has saved my meal time more times than I can count.
-From cooking frozen ground beef in the Instant Pot, to quick cooking meals like this one pot Broccoli Cheddar Soup it’s a way to get flavor into food fast and minimize cleanup, too!
+Having Instant Pot recipes as a tool in my kitchen has saved my meal time more times than I can count.
+From cooking frozen ground beef in the Instant Pot, to quick cooking meals like this one pot Broccoli Cheddar Soup it's a way to get flavor into food fast and minimize cleanup, too!

-This Instant Pot Broccoli Cheese Soup is:
+This Instant Pot Broccoli Cheese Soup recipe is: